 Wake up to the birds chirping outside your campsite.
 Jacksonville's large park's system offered wooded campsite, as well as beachfront views from your tent.
 Take a hike in the 46,000 acre Timucuan Ecological & Historic Preserve.
 The historical sites and marked trails provide more than just a walk in the woods.

-Get out on the water with North Florida Fishing Charters, offering visitor an adventure on the waterways with light tackle fishing.
+Get out on the water and fish with the Pros in Jax, offering visitors an adventure on the waterways.
 Check out the best places to fish in Northeast Florida.
 Surf, paddleboard, kayak, kite surf, boat, scuba, swim and fish at any of our beaches, including Jacksonville Beach, Neptune Beach, Atlantic Beach, Mayport, Huguenot Park, Hanna Park and the Talbot Islands State Park.
 Need tips on where to fish or surf, click here.

-Experience wildlife and history with Kayak Amelia in a setting like no other, traveling through off-road paths on eco-friendly, battery-operated modes of transport, designed to minimize visitors’ environmental footprint.
-No experience is necessary and all tours are guided, with riders equipped with a wireless headset to learn from guides of native plants, animals and history of the trails.
-Segways not your thing, they offer kayaks and paddleboard tours too!
+Experience wildlife and history with Kayak Amelia in a setting like no other they offer kayaks and paddleboard tours!
 Picnic beachfront at Hanna Park, one of the city's most-loved parks, with miles of wooded trails, splash ground and playground for children and wide, sandy beaches.
 "The Poles" are said to be one of Jacksonville's best spots for surfing, did you bring your board?